Black Voters, White Primaries

 In the Jim Crow South, the “white primary”, as it was known, was the first line of attack—and often the only one needed—to prevent Black Americans from voting.
 Smith’s attempt to vote was part of a decades-long protest against voter suppression that had made little headway.
 But three years after that attempt, Thurgood Marshall, chief counsel for the NAACP, took Smith’s case to the Supreme Court, argued for abolishing the white primary—and won.
 In his later years, Marshall hailed Smith v.
 Allwright (1944) as his most important victory, moreso even than his most famous case, Brown v.
 Board of Education of Topeka (1954).

-This exhibit examines the Court’s decision in Smith v.
+In this exhibit, the Heyburn Initiative examines the Court’s decision in Smith v.
 Allwright and its place in the history of voting rights and voter suppression.

 At the turn of the 20th century, Southern states passed laws excluding nonwhite voters from primary elections.
 Black activists began challenging the laws almost immediately.
 In Nixon v.
 Herndon (1927), Dr. Lawrence Nixon, a Black Democrat, challenged a Texas statute that denied him the right to vote in the party primary.
 The Supreme Court declared the law unconstitutional.
 Texas then changed the law to allow Democratic Party executives to ban Black voters.
 Dr. Nixon sued again.
 In Nixon v.
 Condon (1932), the Court declared the amended law unconstitutional.
 Democratic Party officials then turned to their state convention, where they adopted a rule to exclude Black voters from their primary.
 This time, in Grovey v.
 Townsend (1935), the Court upheld the rule.
 With these three cases, the Supreme Court established that while states could not deny Black citizens the ballot, political parties, as private organizations, could.
 White primaries were constitutional.
 In the Jim Crow South, where the Democratic Party controlled politics, Black voters’ exclusion from the primary essentially meant exclusion from the democratic process.